AA/PPS 02.04.20 - Presidential Awards for Excellence In Teaching, Scholarly/Creative Activity, Service, and Presidential Seminar

 In the teaching category, there may be two nominees for the professor/associate professor award, but one nominee for the assistant professor award and one nominee for the senior lecturer/lecturer award.

-Nomination forms signed by the dean and College Council representative, and all supporting documentation for the respective awards will be forwarded in an electronic format (pdf for text, jpeg for photos, and mpeg4 for videos) to the appropriate Selection Committee Chair by .
-The Selection Committee Chairs will insure that the files are placed in a restricted TRACS site, where committee members can access the files for review.
+Nomination forms signed by the dean and college council representative, and all supporting documentation for the respective awards will be forwarded in an electronic format (pdf for text, jpeg for photos, and mpeg4 for videos) to the appropriate selection committee chair by .
+The selection committee chairs will ensure that the files are placed on a restricted TRACS site, where committee members can access the files for review.

-Nomination materials must be organized in the order specified in this PPS, beginning with the completed nomination form referenced in Section 05.01 a.
+Nomination materials must be organized in the order specified in this policy, beginning with the completed nomination form referenced in Section 05.01 a.
 1) (a), (b), or (c ).
-Where there are restrictions upon the number of supporting documents, the committee chairs will instruct committee members to review the documents sequentially and to review no more than the maximum number of documents allowed.
+Where there are restrictions on the number of supporting documents, the committee chairs will instruct committee members to review the documents sequentially and to review no more than the maximum number of documents allowed.

 Nomination portfolios will consist of: